zachxu65/workshop/mvcAngular/README.md

 Angular 5 is the front end.
 Spring MVC is back end.
 Angular 5 uses HttpClient to call the restful services provided by Spring MVC.
 The front end and the back end can be deployed as two separated applications.
 But this project puts them together.

+## The Better Approach for Deploying Angular with Spring MVC

+The better approach for deploying the projects is to deploy the Angular application and the Spring MVC separately.
+The two applications should be created and built separately.
+The source files should be in different project folders.
+The Angular 5 project can be built and deployed to Tomcat using the port number 8080.
+And the Spring MVC project can be built and deployed to the same Tomcat running on the same port number 8080 as usual.
+This is fine because a Tomcat server can contain multiple web applications.
+This separation does not work in the case of Spring boot because Spring boot and the Angular 5 application will run in two different processes.
+The two processes can not use the same port number.

 ## The Angular 5 application

 This application is based on https://developer.okta.com/blog/2017/12/04/basic-crud-angular-and-spring-boot.